TRI-Lab

 Lab Manager

-Aimee Trunko,
+Aimee Trunko

-Aimee is a fifth year PhD student.
+Aimee is a sixth year PhD student.
 Her research interests include transgender older adults, late life gender transition, and social support.
 She is currently writing up results from a study of depressive symptomatology and late life transitions in older transgender adults.
 She is drafting further work on this population for her doctoral dissertation.